hdclark/DICOMautomaton/documentation/reference_guide.md

 ##### Description

 Controls how the distribution of voxel values from neighbouring voxels is reduced.
-Statistical distribution reducers 'min', 'mean', 'median', and 'max' are defined.
-'Min' is also known as the 'erosion' operation.
+Statistical distribution reducers 'min', 'mean', 'median', and 'max' are defined. 'min' is also known as the 'erosion' operation.
 Likewise, 'max' is also known as the 'dilation' operation.
 Note that the morphological 'opening' operation can be accomplished by sequentially performing an erosion and then a dilation using the same neighbourhood.
+The 'standardize' reduction method can be used for adaptive rescaling by subtracting the local neighbourhood mean and dividing the local neighbourhood standard deviation.
+The 'standardize' reduction method is a way to (locally) transform variables on different scales so they can more easily be compared.
+Note that standardization can result in undefined voxel values when the local neighbourhood is perfectly uniform.
+Also, since only the local neighbourhood is considered, voxels will in general have *neither* zero mean *nor* a unit standard deviation (growing the neighbourhood extremely large *will* accomplish this, but the calculation will be inefficient).
+The 'percentile01' reduction method evaluates which percentile the central voxel occupies within the local neighbourhood.
+It is reported scaled to $[0,1]$. 'percentile01' can be used to implement non-parametric adaptive scaling since only the local neighbourhood is examined.
+(Duplicate values assume the percentile of the middle of the range.)
+In contrast to 'standardize', the 'percentile01' reduction should remain valid anywhere the local neighbourhood has a non-zero number of finite voxels.
 Logical reducers 'is_min' and 'is_max' are also available -- is_min (is_max) replace the voxel value with 1.0 if it was the min (max) in the neighbourhood and 0.0 otherwise.
 Logical reducers 'is_min_nan' and 'is_max_nan' are variants that replace the voxel with a NaN instead of 1.0 and otherwise do not overwrite the original voxel value.

 ##### Default